 What Is Hydroponics (and Why Should Homesteaders Care)?

-Hydroponics is simply the practice of growing plants in nutrient-rich water instead of soil.
-The roots sit in (or are periodically flooded by) a solution that delivers everything the plant needs to thrive — nitrogen, phosphorus, potassium, and a handful of micronutrients.
+Hydroponics is the practice of growing plants in nutrient-rich water instead of soil.
+The roots sit in (or are periodically flooded by) a solution that delivers everything the plant needs — nitrogen, phosphorus, potassium, and a suite of micronutrients.

 No soil means no weeding.
-No soil also means no soil-borne diseases, no pests lurking underground, and no waiting for spring.
-You control the environment completely.
+No soil-borne diseases.
+No pests lurking underground.
+No waiting for spring.
+You control the environment completely — which means you can grow food twelve months a year, indoors, in any climate.

-For homesteaders, that’s a game changer.
+For homesteaders, that’s a genuine game changer.
 Here’s why:

 - Year-round growing — No seasons.
-Grow lettuce in January, tomatoes in December.
+Grow lettuce in January, basil in December.

 - Up to 50% less water — Recirculating systems use a fraction of what traditional gardens require.

-- More food, less space — A 4×4 ft setup can produce more greens than a 200 sq ft garden bed.
+- More food per square foot — A 4×4 ft setup can out-produce a 200 sq ft garden bed of leafy greens.

-- Real income potential — Hydroponic lettuce and herbs sell easily at farmers markets and to local restaurants.
+- Real income potential — Hydroponic lettuce and herbs sell steadily at farmers markets and to neighbors.
+More on that below.

 How Hydroponic Systems Work